Join us for a guided 3-mile running tour of Raleigh's historic Oberlin Village.

-Founded in the late 1860s by formerly enslaved people, Oberlin Village was the largest Reconstruction-era Black settlement in Wake County and quickly became a thriving residential, commercial, and academic district for Raleigh's Black residents.
-By the mid-to-late 20th century Oberlin Village began to lose its identity; rezoning allowed commercial development to perforate the area, racist housing policies pushed Black residents out, and the construction of Wade Avenue through the village eroded the community, leaving only a few historical markers to commemorate what was once a bustling scene of Black life and enterprise.
-The area is now dominated by Cameron Village—named after the family who enslaved many of Oberlin's founders.
+Founded in the late 1860s by formerly enslaved people (but with roots as an enclave for free Black families prior to the Civil War), Oberlin Village was the largest Reconstruction-era Black settlement in Wake County and quickly became a thriving residential, commercial, and academic district for Raleigh's Black residents.
+By the mid 20th century Oberlin Village began to lose its identity; rezoning allowed commercial development to perforate the area, racist housing policies pushed Black residents out, and the construction of Wade Avenue through the village eroded the community, leaving only a few historical markers to commemorate what was once a bustling scene of Black life and enterprise.
+The area is now dominated by Village District—known until last year as Cameron Village, after the family who enslaved many of Oberlin's early residents.

 Sign up is free, but we hope you will consider a donation to Friends of Oberlin Village, a nonprofit dedicated to preserving Oberlin Village and educating Raleigh residents about the area's legacy.
 Make a donation here.